mozilla/treeherder/docs/installation.rst

 Setting up Vagrant
 ------------------

-* Install Virtualbox_ and Vagrant_ if not present.
+* Install Virtualbox_ and Vagrant_ 1.5+ if not present (recent versions of both is strongly recommended).

 * Open a shell, cd into the root of the project you just cloned and type